docsifyjs/docsify/docs/deploy.md

 # Deploy

-Similar to [GitBook](https://www.gitbook.com), you can deploy files to GitHub Pages or VPS.
+Similar to [GitBook](https://www.gitbook.com), you can deploy files to GitHub Pages, GitLab Pages or VPS.

 ## GitHub Pages